-The Law Library is open to the entire University community as well as to the general public.
+The Law Library is open to the entire University community as well as to the general public during posted operating hours.
 During exam periods access to the library is restricted to law students.
 Patrons in need of access to library materials during these times should contact the circulation desk at 434-924-3384 for assistance.

-Although the library's regular hours are 8 a.m. – midnight daily (with extended hours during exams and an abbreviated summer schedule).
+The library's regular hours are 8 a.m. to midnight daily (with extended hours during exams and an abbreviated summer schedule).
 Patrons are not permitted to be in the library while it is closed.
-The doors to the law school building are automatically locked from 7:00 p.m. to 7:00 a.m. on weekdays, and from 5:00 p.m. to 9:00 a.m. on weekends.
-Access during “lockdown” hours is restricted to Law School students, faculty and staff only.
+The doors to the law school building are automatically locked from 6:00 p.m. to 7:00 a.m. on weekdays, and on weekends.

 The main entrance to the Law School offers handicapped parking and automatic doors for wheelchair accessibility.
 The rear entrance offers a ramp and automatic doors that lead to an elevator to the first floor.
-Students in need of assistance should call the circulation desk at 434-924-3384.
+Those who need assistance should call the circulation desk at 434-924-3384.